 Berwick Rangers Football Club is a unique club in being the only English based club to have played in the senior ranks of Scottish football.

-The club came into being at a meeting held on 7th January 1884 after a New Year's Day friendly match played in the town between a team of millworkers from Dunbar and railway clerks from Newcastle had impressed the local youths.
+The club came into being at a meeting held on 7th January 1884 after a New Year's Day friendly match played in the town between Tynefield, a team of millworkers from Dunbar, and North Eastern, a team of railway clerks from Newcastle-upon-Tyne, had impressed the local youths.

 After several years playing successfully in local and north Northumberland football, they set their sights at a higher level after winning the North Northumberland League without losing a single match.

 They applied and were elected to the Northumberland League.
 However, after only one season they were "asked" to resign due to the other clubs refusing to travel any further north than Alnwick.

 After applying unsuccessfully for admission to the Northern Alliance League, they turned their loyalties north.
 For the 1905/06 season, Berwick Rangers gained membership of the Eastern League, which included teams from Edinburgh and the east of Scotland area, and with it came membership of the Scottish Football Association.

 After the demise of the Eastern League the club played the Border Amateur and Border Senior leagues before becoming a founding member of the East of Scotland League in 1923/24.
 During the following years they qualified for the Scottish Cup proper on nine occasions; won the East of Scotland League twice; ESFA Qualifying Cup five times; ESFA Consolation Cup twice; Border Cup twice; King Cup twice and in 1947/48 they won the SFA Qualifying Cup South when they defeated Stranraer 3-2.